manuel12/automation-practice/README.md

 ### 5. Create User Stories for each of the buckets of functionality: (_DONE_)

-Each bucket of functionality will be made of a _Description_ where the specific functionality is described, followed by _User Stories_ of such functinality.
+Each bucket of functionality will be made of a description where the specific functionality is described, followed by user stories of such functinality.

-These in turn are compromised of at least as many _Test Cases_ derived from them.
+The user stories in turn are composed of at least as many test cases derived from them.

 In the wiki lists these test case names can be found beneath the user story they belong to.

-Each test case name will represent a _test case in a spreadsheet_(complete with test data, test steps and expected and actual resutls) AND a _test script in a test suit_(complete with test data, automated test steps and test assertions).
+Each test case name will represent a _test case in a spreadsheet_ (complete with test data, test steps and expected and actual resutls) AND a _test script in a test suit_ (complete with test data, automated test steps and test assertions).

 Buckets of functionality can then be broken down the following way: